 Yes, I know most canvases are covered in gesso, or so they say.
-Gesso is a primer that will give you a great ground to work on.
+Gesso (affiliate link) is a primer that will give you a great ground to work on.
 It creates a barrier layer between the fabric of your canvas and your paint.
-I find that my paintings are brighter or richer (with a colored gesso) than if I just paint directly onto a canvas.
+I find that my paintings are brighter or richer (with a colored gesso (affiliate link)) than if I just paint directly onto a canvas.
 Gesso prevents the paint from seeping into the canvas, so you use less paint.
 It can also be a great first step of your textured layer.

-Use a variety of brushes that are mid-range in price for acrylic painting.
-Stay away from the packages that give you 20 for $10.00.
-They will fall apart (bristle hairs in your painting) and not lend to smooth or precise strokes.
+Use a variety of brushes that are mid-range in price for acrylic painting, such as this recommended beginner set (affiliate link).
+Stay away from the cheaper packages they will fall apart (bristle hairs in your painting) and not lend to smooth or precise strokes.
 I also encourage you to use a brush size that’s in proportion to the size of an area you’re trying to paint.
 For example, use a large flat or round brush for a large paintings or a background wash, then go down in size as you work on the details.

-Handmade items or items around the house work great (combs, bubble wrap, old credit cards, skewers, etc.), and so do commercial items such as stencils, stamps, or Catalyst blades.
+Handmade items or items around the house, or island, work great (shells, leaves, combs, bubble wrap, old credit cards, skewers, etc.), and so do commercial items such as stencils, stamps, or Catalyst blades (affiliate link).
 These are just some of the examples of what can help you achieve great mark making in your work.

 Other Must Haves: